VihAMBR/gated-mem/README.md

 | + All neuroplastic | 72.2% | 80.8% | 63.9% | 57.9% | **46.7%** |
 | Naive (control) | **72.4%** | **84.6%** | **67.7%** | 54.9% | 36.7% |

-**What went wrong — and why:**
+**What went wrong, and why:**

 - **LTP/LTD was structurally inactive.** LongMemEval has one question per instance.
 Retrieval strengthening requires a multi-question feedback loop where the system learns which memories are useful from earlier questions.
 With one question, there's nothing to learn from.

-- **Associative linking never formed links.** Same reason — zero co-retrieval events means zero associations.
+- **Associative linking never formed links.** Same reason: zero co-retrieval events means zero associations.
 This mechanism needs dozens of questions per conversation to build a useful graph.

 - **Inhibition over-triggered.** The 0.85 cosine threshold caught topically similar but non-contradictory memories.
 "I love my job at the clinic" and "busy day at the clinic" score > 0.85 but don't contradict each other.
 False positive inhibitions suppressed useful memories, dropping knowledge-update accuracy by 6.4% compared to naive.

 - **Consolidation was neutral.** It merged 1,259 near-duplicates across 500 instances and created 77 abstractions.
-The merges removed genuine duplicates (helpful), but the abstractions — centroid embeddings with template text like "[Consolidated pattern from 4 memories]" — weren't informative enough for the LLM to extract answers from.
+The merges removed genuine duplicates (helpful), but the abstractions (centroid embeddings with template text like "[Consolidated pattern from 4 memories]") weren't informative enough for the LLM to extract answers from.

 **The uncomfortable truth:** These mechanisms aren't wrong.
 They're well-motivated by neuroscience and would genuinely help in a system that answers thousands of questions over months.
 But no benchmark tests that.
 LoCoMo and LongMemEval both evaluate static, one-shot retrieval from a pre-loaded memory bank.
 The neuroplastic features have nothing to adapt to.

 ### Phase 5: The Prompt Was the Bottleneck All Along

 After four phases of engineering encoding, retrieval, and memory reorganization, we tested whether simply changing the **answer prompt** would matter more.
-It did — by a wide margin.
+It did, by a wide margin.

 **Chain-of-Thought (CoT) prompting** replaces the default "answer in 1-2 sentences" prompt with an explicit reasoning scaffold:
 1. Identify every relevant memory